taraliu23/dragon-fruit-tree-top-house-theme/README.md

 - changed the comment color and font
 - changed transparency in hover file list
 - changed editor.background and other 11 black color, from #121212 to #212121

+## here's a cute preview of version 0.0.3